grumpy-systems/debian-iso/README.md

-# Storehouse Debian Image
+# Local Debian Image

-This is a remastered Debian ISO image used to provide a default installation base for Storehouse services.
+This is a remastered Debian ISO image used to provide a default installation base.

 ## Building This ISO